-This is sending or posting harmful or cruel text or images using the internet or other digital communication devices.
-Under the new KCSIE 2022 guidelines, cyber bullying is classed as child on child abuse and this will be dealt with in line with our behavior policy and other relevant legislation if necessary.
+Cyberbullying is bullying that takes place online.
+Unlike bullying offline, online bullying can follow the child wherever they go, via social networks, gaming and mobile phones.
+A person can be bullied online and offline at the same time.
+Under the KCSIE guidelines, cyber bullying is classed as child-on-child abuse and this will be dealt with in line with our behaviours policy and other relevant legislation if necessary.